 Because that’s what painful experiences require.
-A blister on your foot asks you to stop walking, to attend to your wound and look after it’s healing.
+A blister on your foot asks you to stop walking, to attend to your wound and look after its healing.
 The same applies to emotional pain.
-It is a normal human reaction to want to stop pain.
+It is a normal human reaction to want to stop the pain.
 Avoiding might temporarily stop the pain but not resolve it.
-Reflecting on pain will help you gain perspective and insight and word towards resolution.
+Reflecting on pain will help you gain perspective and insight and work towards a resolution.
 Whatever way you choose, both take time.
 Remember that ‘doing the right thing’ does not necessarily instantly mean ‘no pain’.
 If the blister is there, not walking will stop you from creating more pain but what is already there, must first heal.

 Nathalie, this article is beautiful.
 Knowing what to say to a person who has lost a loved one is difficult, even when you have been down that road yourself.
 I like people to ask me about my Dad – what was he like etc. They are hesitant because perhaps they think you will burst into tears, but so what if you do ?
 It could bring you closer.
 We just watched Extremely Loud and Incredibly Close.
 The whole movie has different forms of grief underlying it.
 There is beauty in the film as the protagonists thrash around and try to make sense of the nonsensical.
 Bien a toi.

 Nathalie Himmelrich says

 Thank you for your comment.
 I haven’t yet heard of the film you’ve mentioned, I will check it out.

 You might also be interested to join a new project I’m launching tomorrow with a friend: Grief Reflections.
 Have a look here: https://www.facebook.com/events/1588471288045881/

 The topic tomorrow is Grief Support, which might interest you whether you’re a bereaved parents or daughter.